Planar decomposition of the HOMFLY polynomial for bipartite knots and links: Kanenobu(-like) links

 In this section we consider a rich family of Kanenobu-like links.
 One can see a spoiler of the results in Table~\ref{tab:summary}.
 The closure of a tangle shown in Fig.\ref{fig:Kanenobu} gives a Kanenobu knot Kan$(p,q)$~\cite{Kanenobu-gen}.
 For even $p,\,q$, this knot provides a famous example of a 2-parametric bipartite family \cite{Kanenobu} where the fundamental HOMFLY polynomial depends on the sum of two parameters $p+q$, though it is not obvious from the picture.

 A Kanenobu knot Kan$(p,q)$ actually provides an exercise about a vertical chain (see Section~\ref{sec:chain}), and the mentioned above property is a direct corollary of the chain planar decomposition shown in Fig.\ref{fig:vertchain}; for details, see Section~\ref{sec:p+q-dep}.
-Moreover, this approach allows immediate generalisation to families of $3$ and $4$ parameters (see Section~\ref{sec:Kan-factor}) possessing an intriguing factorisation property of cyclotomic functions discussed in Section~\ref{sec:diffexp}.
+Moreover, this approach allows immediate generalization to families of $3$ and $4$ parameters (see Section~\ref{sec:Kan-factor}) possessing an intriguing factorization property of cyclotomic functions discussed in Section~\ref{sec:diffexp}.